Shop For Discount Golf Clubs - Click Here

 image

-Miracle At Merion: The Inspiring Story of Ben Hogan’s Amazing Comeback and Victory at the 1950 U.S. Open
+Miracle at Merion: The Inspiring Story of Ben Hogan’s Amazing Comeback and Victory at the 1950 U.S. Open

 Grade: A

 Teacher’s Comments: A solid tale of one of the classic moments in golf history.
+A good read leading up to the 2013 US Open.

 There is perhaps no more mythic moment in golf history than Ben Hogan’s comeback victory at the 1950 US Open.
 Still suffering the effects of his near fatal car accident (and the just as deadly blood clots in the legs), Hogan staggered his way through ninety holes , managing to hold off the likes of Sam Snead, Cary Middlecoff, and Lloyd Mangrum.